Skip to main content

 The input is normalized automatically: whitespace stripped, converted to lowercase, URL fragments removed.
 No data is stored after the check.

-Step 2: Launch the check
+Step 2: launch the check

 Click Check.
-The tool queries 4 threat intelligence sources simultaneously, each with its own timeout.
+The tool queries 3 threat intelligence sources simultaneously, each with its own timeout.
 Results typically return in under 3 seconds.

-Step 3: Review the report
+Step 3: review the report

 The report displays:

-• Global verdict: Clean, Suspicious, Malicious, or Inconclusive
+• Global verdict: Safe, Suspicious, or Malicious

 • Risk score: From 0 (no risk) to 100 (critical)